 The Airmen's Stories - F/O G R Branch

-Guy Rawstron Branch was born on 27th October 1913.
-His father, Charles Churchill Branch, was a barrister and Alpine mountaineer.
+Guy Rawstron Branch was born on 27th October 1913, the son of Charles Churchill Branch and Mary Madelaine Bernadette Branch (nee Rawstron).

 Educated at Eton, like his father, GR Branch then went up to Balliol College, Oxford.
 He joined 601 Squadron, AAF in late 1936 and was commissioned in May 1937.

 On 11th February 1937 he was on an instructional cross-country flight in a Demon with F/O Aidan Crawley.
 After refuelling at RAF Netheravon they took off in poor weather, just missed the hangars and crashed in flames on the road nearby.
 Branch extricated himself from the wreckage but, finding Crawley still trapped, went back into the flames and pulled him out.

 For this act he was awarded the Empire Gallantry Medal (gazetted 25th March 1938) (below).

 On 25th March 1939 he married Lady Prudence Mary Pelham, daughter of the sixth Earl of Chichester (see below).

 On 23rd September 1939 his sister Bridget married F/O TE Hubbard, also of 601 Squadron, at Boxgrove Priory, Sussex.

 After the German attack opened on 10th May, Branch was sent as a member of 'A' Flight to operate from Merville in France but they did not arrive till the 17th.